DSD-DBS/py-capellambse/docs/source/start/audit-events.rst

 Audit events
 ************

+.. deprecated:: v0.5.68

+   The auditing feature is deprecated and will be removed with v0.6.

+   Some design choices make working with it and maintaining it unnecessarily difficult, which means that in practice it wasn't being used much (if at all), which in turn led to the code rotting.

 |project| fires :external:py:func:`sys.audit` events for certain calls in the
 high-level API.
 These events can be inspected by a callable registered with :external:py:func:`sys.addaudithook`.